EthanIrby8/Final-Project-CPE646/README.md

 ### Compile and Run

-Our ConvNet is saved to a HDF5 file, thanks to Keras.
+The entire model is saved to a HDF5 file, thanks to Keras.
 HDF stands for Hierarchical Data Format.
 HDF5 uses a file directory to organize data within that file and ensure long-term access to the large amounts of data stored within the file.
 Loading a model on your own machine just requires you to have tensorflow and keras installed.
 Versions of tensorflow >= 1.14.0 will work just fine.

 The model has been saved using tensorflow's model.save method.
 The model's weights, architecture, and training configuration has all been stored in one file.
 The original source code to re-create the model is not required as loading the model using the below statements below is sufficient.